 During the past school year, Berkshire Hills students and faculty have invested time, energy and dollars into an initiative they call "Give 2 Give."
 To-date, they've collected and shipped eight boxes of school, art and playground supplies; a collection of donated musical instruments; and raised and sent approximately $5,000 to their sister school.

 One student will leave the Berkshires this week to embark on a coast-to-coast bicycle ride to raise awareness and funds for the cause.
 Other students will continue to raise funds through the sale of an original compilation music CD, while others plan to do summer reading and research on the country.

 "It's been a multi-faceted effort," said Lisa Baldwin, a faculty member who co-advises the Monument Mountain Regional High School Student Senate with Kristina Farina.

 Baldwin has had a connection with Haiti since 2006, when her mother, Maryanne Dus, a retired nurse at that point, officially founded the Haiti Orphans Project in the island nation's capital city of Port-au-Prince.
 Baldwin, who has a fear of flying, never made the trip to Haiti with her mother before Dus lost a courageous battle with cancer in 2009.
-Baldwin said

 The Berkshire Hills initiative began with students and teachers at the high school level, after they began collaborating with another locally based nonprofit called HotFutbol, which was spearheaded by John and Elena Evans.